-OBJECTIVES AND STRATEGY (continued)

-Strategic Aims (continued)
+STRATEGIC REPORT (continued) OBJECTIVES AND STRATEGY (continued) Strategic Aims (continued)

-Be a leading community asset with a strong reputation in order to play a part in driving in the local and regional economy.
+Be a leading community asset with a strong reputation in order to play a part in driving the local and regional economy.
 (Community)

-Attract and develop the right staff to deliver a high quality, inclusive learning experience.
+Attract and develop the right staff to deliver a high-quality, inclusive learning experience.
 (Staff)

-Continue to invest in our facilities to create a high quality learning environment and be a resource to the community.
+Continue to invest in our facilities to create a high-quality learning environment and be a resource to the community.
 (Facilities)

-Ensure robust and self-sustaining finances capable of funding its strategic aims.
+Ensure robust and self-sustaining finances capable of funding the College's strategic aims.
 (Finance)